-In the past, one way of the outer walls finishing was decorating the render with glass mineral / acrylic / silicone / silicate/ hybrid
+In the past, one way of the outer walls finishing was decorating the render with glass or stones.

 TYPES OF RENDERS

 Types of renders and, hence, their suitability to a particular project, are determined mainly by the binder used for the production and the type of insulating material used for thermal insulation.
 The most popular types of renders are: